 1. Why was I admitted to the Summer Institute for Higher Learning?

 Students are admitted to the Summer Institute for a variety of reasons.
 It is impossible to give one answer to satisfy all students.
 The Office of Admissions makes determinations based on their review of a wide range of variables including GPA, standardized test scores, grades in college preparatory courses, writing samples and letters of recommendation.
-For a more detailed response to this question, please contact Ms. Brenda Major, Director of Admissions (firstname.lastname@example.org).
+For a more detailed response to this question, please contact the Office of Admissions.

-2. Is attending the Summer Institute for Higher Learning optional?
+2. Is attending the Summer Institute for Higher Learning optional for admission to EIU?